 Porky White's (Surrey) - Porky Lights

-The sausages did cut easily (we don't like tough skins) and the texture we found was just on the smooth side of medium.
-Very succulent through out with nice spice and yes a lighter sausage to chew.
-In a sandwich these a very good, but if you do, go easy on the sauce and let the sausage taste really work on it's own...
+The sausages did cut easily and the texture we found was once again just on the smooth side of medium.
+Succulence was ok just about with nice spice and yes a lighter sausage to chew.
+In a sandwich these would be a good choice, but once again if you do, go easy on the sauce and let the sausage taste do it's thing...

 Porky White's (Surrey) - Porky Lights